Episode 90: Lessons Learned from Thomas Sterner

 When we think that we already have to be something or someone we’re always operating out of scarcity because it’s like you’re already behind.
 You should have learned that already.
 You should have done that.
 You should already know that, be that, think like that.
 So no matter how much you hustle you’re always behind and this is something I see quite often with perfectionist thinking.
 They’re on a time frame and they’re always behind because they started off behind.
 It’s miserable and creates more insecurities, fears, and doubts.

 There is no growth that can come from the belief that we should already anything.
 I love the thought that if time weren’t an issue would that still be a problem for you?

 If you had all eternity to learn that, would you still hold yourself to the standard that you should have learned that a decade ago?
-Without time we lose the need for scarcity and stress.
+Without time we lose the need for scarcity and stress when the delta 8 gummies online is bought and administered at the right time.
 When you embrace the journey of becoming there’s nothing but room for growth.

 It’s a process so there’s no expectations or should’s that you should be anything other than where you are right now.
 This is such a huge aspect of confidence.

 Being certain that you can and will be able to accomplish or become who you really want to be.